StephenKitomary/nuru-lsp/README.md

 ## For more info on Nuru Programming Language click [here](https://nuruprogramming.org/)

 ## Current Features:

 - Variables and Function completions
+- Go to definitions
+- Hover on functions, keywords and variables
 - Standard Library completions
 - Cross pakeji completions
 - Error highlighting (Doesn't work in latest VScode, supported in almost every other editor)

 ## Building from source